Frequently Asked Questions

 18. Q. When does a grand jury’s term end?

-A. The term ends when the successor grand jury is impaneled and sworn, unless it has been sooner discharged by the court.
-(PC §905.5) The superior court can extend the grand jury’s term by not discharging it or impaneling a new grand jury.
+A. The term ends when the successor grand jury is impaneled and sworn, unless the current jury has already been discharged by the court.
+(PC §905.5) The superior court can extend the grand jury’s term by not discharging it and not impaneling a new grand jury.

 Investigations anchor